TerryMinal/YoRPG_RPG7/README.md

 YoRPG7, a terminal rpg game, created by Xin Yi, Terry, and Alitquan

 a)**Additional Features:**
-  1.Determine who goes first by speed percent of the attack methods, and the speed of the character 2.Character can choose to attack or defend
+  - Determine who goes first by speed percent of the attack methods, and the speed of the character
+  - Character can choose to attack or defend
-  3.Added evasion attribute
+  - Added evasion attribute
-  4.More attack methods
+  - More attack methods
-      a.Different attack methods for different subclasses
-      b.Special attacks (poison,paralysis,and healing)
+      ⋅⋅- Different attack methods for different subclasses ⋅⋅- Special attacks (poison,paralysis,and healing)
-  5.Mage uses Magic Points for its attacks
+  - Mage uses Magic Points for its attacks
-  6.Added a Boss class
+  - Added a Boss class
-  7.Monsters and Boss have its own methods
+  - Monsters and Boss have its own methods
-  8.After each battle, the character's attributes will reset
+  - After each battle, the character's attributes will reset
-  + um
-  + um

 b)**Instruction to play: **